MrcSnm/bindbc-cimgui/README.md

 ```

 [-H](https://cgold.readthedocs.io/en/latest/glossary/-H.html), [-B](https://cgold.readthedocs.io/en/latest/glossary/-B.html#b)

+Even better, @AntonC9018 made a helper script that helps with cloning the right hash of cimgui, building it, as well as downloading and building dpp, and running the bidings generator.

 If you need the ImGui backend implementations to be part of the library, include the source files in `cimgui/CMakeLists.txt`.